 Look for Free Items

-Believe it or not, you can get free baby items such as diapers, formula, and clothing.
+Believe it or not, you can even get free baby items such as diapers, formula, and clothing.
 If you’re creative in your search, you may find organizations and initiatives giving them away.
 For example, the National Diaper Network facilitates community diaper programs.
 Local churches can also be a helpful resource for free baby items.

 EXPERT: Elle Martinez – Couple Money